avonderesch/testing_git/README.md

 > This step is especially important when merging to the main!

 > [!NOTE]
 > A merge conflict is usually indicated as the lines in the conflicting file with between these symbols: >>>>>>>       <<<<<<<<<.
 You can then manually adjust the code.
-In order to avoid having these conflicts, it is important to regurlary update the repository and commit all excisting changes.
+In order to avoid having these conflicts, it is important to regurlary update the repository and commit all exsisting changes.

 Have fun using Git!